VIEW OUR NEWEST ARRIVALS!

 If you’re reading this article, chances are you’ve come across the term ridgling—either in reference to your own horse or one you’re considering investing in.
 But what exactly does it mean?
 Is it something to be concerned about?
 And how might it affect a horse’s performance or value?

-In the video above, Dr. Jeffery Berk breaks down what a ridgling is, how it’s diagnosed, whether it presents any limitations, and what (if any) treatment options are typically pursued.
+In the video below, Dr. Jeffery Berk breaks down what a ridgling is, how it’s diagnosed, whether it presents any limitations, and what (if any) treatment options are typically pursued.

 Who is Dr. Berk?